chrismurrph/cljs-translator/PROJECT_SUMMARY.md

 - Handling of Electric's reactive primitives
 - Translation of more complex UI patterns
 - Error handling and validation
-- Integration with cljfmt for even better formatting
 - Preserving comments from Electric source
-- Extracting shared code between `translate` and `translate-file`

 ## Tools and APIs